 Your First API Call

-This guide walks you through making your first API call to CyberSecFeed and understanding the response.
+This guide walks you through making your first API call to CyberSecFeed v1.5, understanding the response structure, and tracking your credit usage.

 Before You Begin